 Real estate in the Philippines is one industry that never grows old.
 People from all walk of life, rich or poor, public personalities or private, government or individual, need a piece of land at least once in their lifetime.
 Thus, becoming a Philippine real estate agent is a career most people are considering to pursue.
-You can be your own boss, have your own time, and be part in enriching the economy of the country.
+You can be your boss, have your own time, and be part of enriching the economy of the country.

 From an agent’s point of view, here are some helpful tips to define you in the real estate field.

 If you want to be effective, you need to be diligent.
-You want to bag the account?
+Do you want to bag the account?
 Be focused on your goal.
 Prepare the materials you need for the meeting – pictures, flyers, virtual tools.
 Knowledge is power.
 Do your homework.
 If you know what you’re talking about, then emerge confidence.
 And for every successful transaction comes experience.

 From A Client’s Point of View

 Won’t it be better if you’re a “successful” agent rather than an “effective” agent?
 They say success is subjective.
 It entirely depends on the person.
 It could be different things to different people.
 Effective, however depends on the two persons involved in the scenario.
 The word “effective” connotes influence.
 There’s a relationship.
 Not just a simple – you sign this, we’re done.
 It’s a successful contract.
 In the case of real estate in the Philippines, if you’re an agent and you sell, like say manila condominiums to these big hotshots in the city, the agreement simply doesn’t end on signing the deed of sale.
 It’s more of – what else can we do together?
 You are THAT effective of an agent.
 More of this “effective” technique then comes personal SUCCESS.

 Here are the things a real estate agent must be good at to be useful in the field, from a client’s point of view.